javaf/bathroom-lock/README.md

-A Bathroom Lock is similar to a read-write lock which allows N types of threads (genders) to access a critical section (common bathroom) such that threads of the same type (gender) can enter at the same time, but disallows different types of threads to occupy the critical section (bathroom) at the same time.
+A Bathroom Lock allows N genders (thread types) to access a common bathroom (critical section) such that different genders do not clash.

+Bathroom Lock allows threads of the same type
+(gender) to enter at the same time, but disallows different types of threads to occupy the critical section (bathroom) at the same time.